fanoframework/fano-mvc/README.md

 `--recursive` is needed so git also pull [Fano](https://github.com/fanoframework/fano) repository.

-If you are missing `--recursive` when you clone, you may find that `fano` directory is empty.
+If you are missing `--recursive` when you clone, you may find that `vendor/fano` directory is empty.
 In this case run

     $ git submodule update --init